amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

   - tools
 ---

-> Updated on: August 28, 2021
+> Updated on: September 4, 2021

 ![cover_image](https://i.imgur.com/tAJjTOU.png)

-_Note:_ This article was updated in August 2021.
+_Note:_ Most of this article was updated in August 2021.
 The Macbook Pro M1 I was using crashed and stopped working without any reason on August 25, 2021.
 In just seven months of use.

 It took time to get it repaired.
 That forced me to buy another laptop.
 While setting up the new laptop, I thought it is an excellent time to update this post.